omvatten/qdiv/docs/Plotting.rst

 - 'max_sample' uses the maximum relative abundance in a sample
 - 'mean_all' uses the mean relative abundance across all samples to rank the taxa

-*nameType* is the label used for unclassified sequences (e.g. SV or OTU)
+*nameType* is the label used for unclassified sequences (e.g. ASV or OTU)

 *figSize* is the width and height of the figure in inches